kyracalvert/SingleTasker_toDoList_App/README.md

 # SingleTasker_toDoList_App
 ## MEAN Stack To-Do List Application

-1. Create a Front End experience that allows a user to create a task.
+1. Create a Front End experience that allows a user to submit a task.
 2. When the task is created, it should be stored inside of a database.
 3. When a new task is added, the front end should refresh to show all tasks that need to be completed.
 4. Each task should have an option to 'Complete' or 'Delete'.